 10. Exped Mira II HL Tent

-The Mira II HL is a top quality item with DAC NFL poles and ripstop nylon used for the fly and the tent.
-It offers two doors and two vestibules with the inner area of 29 ft² (2.7 m²) and the total area 43 ft² (4 m²).
+The Mira II HL is a top-quality item with DAC NFL poles and ripstop nylon used for the fly and the tent.
+It offers two doors and two vestibules with an inner area of 29 ft² (2.7 m²) and a total area of 43 ft² (4 m²).
 This is a lot of space for a backpacking tent.

 The frame is semi-freestanding and you have three poles that you pass through the sleeves so there are no hub elements here.
 The tent comes with a 1500 mm waterproof rating and this is for both the fly and the floor.
 The weight is 3.3 lb (1.5 kg), quite remarkable in view of its two doors and vestibules.
 The inner area/weight ratio is 1.8 m²/kg and the total protected area/weight ratio is 2.7 m²/kg.
 Please follow the link for more details.

 11. Sea to Summit Alto TR2 Tent

 The Sea to Summit Alto TR2 Tent is a unique tent from this brand.
 It is ventilated and built from high-quality materials, and with full coverage fly for protection from elements.

 The tent has 2 doors & 2 vestibules, it is semi-freestanding, and they also have Alto TR2 Plus version which is for cold weather use.
 You have several unique storage features here.

 The weight is 2 lb 15.7 oz (1.35 kg), and the area is 27 ft² (2.5 m²).
 The vestibules area is 18 ft² (1.67 m²).
 This means that the inner area/weight ratio is 1.85 m²/kg, and the total protected area/weight ratio is 3.1 m²/kg.
 So these are very remarkable numbers.

 12. Big Agnes Tiger Wall UL2 Backpacking Tent